DessimozLab/fold_tree/docsource/index.rst

    from foldtree.src import treescore

-   myproject.do_x()
+   # use the functions in the modules

+There are examples of how to use the different functions in the notebooks in the notebooks folder.

 Troubleshooting
 ---------------

-If you encounter any issues while using My Project, please file a bug report on our GitHub repository: https://github.com/user/repo/issues
+If you encounter any issues while using My Project, please file a bug report on our GitHub repository: https://github.com/DessimozLab/fold_tree/issues

 Credits
 -------

-My Project was created by John Doe.
+This project was created by Dave Moi, Yannis Nevers and Charles Bernard at DessimozLab (DBC at the university of Lausanne).